satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 # Immersion Cooling
 The most effective way to keep your ASICs at a constant, consistent temperature is to run them fully submerged in a special liquid that pumps the heat out to heat exchangers.
 The bonus side effect is that the ASICs run silently in the liquid with only a heat exchanger fans running outside.

+An added benefit if you live in colder climates is that you can efficiently reuse the heat by [integrating it with your central heating](https://twitter.com/Betahedged/status/1428044220665896967), or perhaps for [recreational use](https://twitter.com/JessePeltan/status/1287518077291241473).
+This may allow you to be competitive even in the worst market conditions (price/difficulty).

 Most of the information here was gleaned from the [Immersion Cooling Technology Talk](https://t.me/ImmersionCoolingTechnologyTalk) Telegram group.

 Also from discussions in this [twitter thread](https://twitter.com/SatoshiAnon/status/1431610380212637704).

 ### Does immersion cooling make sense for you?
-If you're running a single S9 that you bought for $450, no. Unfortunately the cost for even [the simplest immersion cooling setup](pleb_builds/pleb_tank.md) is $442.
-For a single 3kW ASIC ($4k-10k!) it's easier to justify the costs.
+If you are going to reuse the heat, or if noise mitigation is paramount, then yes!
+If not, it's hard to justify the costs if you are running a single S9 that you bought for $450 as the cost for even [the simplest immersion cooling setup](pleb_builds/pleb_tank.md) is $442.
+For a single 3kW ASIC ($4k-10k!) it might be easier to justify the costs.

-That being said, if you're running an S9 just for fun and don't care as much about the ROI or if noise mitigation is a must-have, then immersion can make sense.

 ## Terminology